 POSITION: House Officer (CCU/Rheumatology) DEPARTMENT: Rheumatology, Cardiology - General Medicine Medical Services.
 PLACE OF WORK: Counties Manukau District Health Board including Middlemore Hospital and other related sites.
 RESPONSIBLE TO: Service Manager and Clinical Director through their supervising Consultant(s) and the Clinical Head.
-FUNCTIONAL RELATIONSHIPS: Health care consumers.
+FUNCTIONAL Health care consumers.
 Hospital and community based health care workers.
-PRIMARY OBJECTIVE: To facilitate the management of inpatients under the care of the Departments of Cardiology and Rheumatology, Medical Services.
-RUN RECOGNITION: This clinical attachment is accredited by the New Zealand Medical Council for Prevocational Training.
-RUN PERIOD: 13 weeks
+RELATIONSHIPS: RELATIONSHIPS: RELATIONSHIPS: PRIMARY OBJECTIVE: Hospital and community based health care workers.
+To facilitate the management of inpatients under the care of the Departments of Hospital and community based health care workers.
+To facilitate the management of inpatients under the care of the Departments of PRIMARY OBJECTIVE: Hospital and community based health care workers.
+To facilitate the management of inpatients under the care of the Departments of Cardiology and Rheumatology, Medical Services.
+This clinical attachment is accredited by the New Zealand Medical Council for